-You can find The Wild Robot wherever books are sold, including ONLINE.
-The Wild Robot BOOK TOUR is taking Peter all across America, be sure to check if he’s coming to a bookstore near you.
+You can find The Wild Robot wherever books are sold, including ONLINE from your local bookseller.
+The Wild Robot BOOK TOUR is taking Peter all across America, be sure to check if he’s doing an event near you.
 And you can read all about Peter’s long process of writing his first novel on his BLOG.

 THE WILD ROBOT is getting great buzz:

 * “Brown’s picture books are consistent bestsellers and critically acclaimed.
 Expect readers to go wild for his robot-themed novel.”―Booklist, starred review

 * “This strong debut middle grade novel by the acclaimed picture book author/illustrator is a first purchase for most middle grade collections.”―School Library Journal, starred review

 * “Simultaneously unsentimental and saturated with feeling.”―Publishers Weekly, starred review

 When robot Roz opens her eyes for the first time, she discovers that she is alone on a remote, wild island.
 Why is she there?
 Where did she come from?
 And, most important, how will she survive in her harsh surroundings?

 Roz’s only hope is to learn from the island’s hostile animal inhabitants.
 When she tries to care for an orphaned gosling, the other animals finally decide to help, and the island starts to feel like home.
 Until one day, the robot’s mysterious past comes back to haunt her…

 Order a book from an independent bookstore by clicking Indiebound.org

 WORD is the place to purchase signed copies of Peter’s books.
 Signed copies are available online, all year long.